Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins

-for each label $a \in \mathbb{R}^{d_x}$ subject to (\ref{eq:constraint}).
-Here we have introduced a time-scale parameter $\epsilon>0$ the impact of which we will discuss further below.
+subject to (\ref{eq:constraint}).
 The initial conditions are $X_0(a) = a \sim \pi_0$ and $P_0(a) = 0$.
-The equations (\ref{eq:PMPopen}) are of mean-field type through $\psi_t (x)$, which is determined by the implicit relation (\ref{eq:constraint}), the function $\beta_t^{\rm DT}$, which involves the law $\pi_t=\pi_t^{\rm KBF}$ of $X_t$ and expectation values with respect to that law, and the control (\ref{eq:openU}), which now satisfies
+Equations (\ref{eq:PMPopen}) are of mean-field type through $\psi_t (x)$, which is determined by the implicit relation (\ref{eq:constraint}), the function $\beta_t^{\rm DT}$, which involves the law $\pi_t=\pi_t^{\rm KBF}$ of $X_t$ and expectation values with respect to that law, and the control (\ref{eq:openU}), which now satisfies